[?] Subscribe to KHB

 Hint: leave all temporary braces attached until the roof is complete.

-Finishing the House Frame Bracing
+Finishing the House Framing Braces

 Install Ribbon Plate along the top plates with nails every 600mm (25"), making sure the butt joins are not over frame joins.
 External walls need to be braced from the top of the ribbon plate through the top plate, and down through the floor, bottom plate and bearer to the foundation.
 This can also be done using a long threaded rod and nuts, if specified for high wind areas.

-House frame anchor plan Plate ties strapped over the ribbon plate (adjacent to bottom plate ties), with the anchor bolt, complete the bracing system to the bearer.
+Plate ties strapped over the ribbon plate (adjacent to bottom plate ties), with the anchor bolt, complete the bracing system to the bearer.

 Additional plywood bracing will be supplied to brace and anchor house framing at various places around the exterior where angle bracing cannot be used.
 Install using the nailing pattern specified on your kit plan, usually at 100mm (4") spacings along all studs, ribbon and bottom plates) and install plate ties over this bracing.